mongodb-partners/MongoDB-Firehose-Ingestion/README.md

 - This application requires a minimum version of Python 3.9 to run.
 You can install Python 3.9 from [Install Python](https://www.python.org/downloads/)
 - A Firehose Stream that will help you move data from source to destination.
 For this case, our source is `Direct PUT` and destination is `HTTP Endpoint`.
 To create your Firehose stream, refer [documentation](https://docs.aws.amazon.com/firehose/latest/dev/basic-create.html)

-#### Create a Kinesis Data Firehose Stream
-You have to create a Kinesis Data Firehose stream that will help in moving the data from configured source to destination:

-- Click [here](https://us-east-1.console.aws.amazon.com/firehose/home?region=us-east-1#/streams) to go to Kinesis Data Firehose console
-- Click on `Create Firehose stream`
-- Select your desired source of data using the `Source` dropdown
-- Select `HTTP Endpoint` option in the `Destination` dropdown
-- Enter the API Gateway URL that we created in the previous step in the `HTTP Endpoint URL` field
-- Copy the API Key value generated in the previous step and paste it in the `Access Key` field
-- Under the `Backup Settings` section, configure a S3 bucket to store the source record backup if the data transformation doesn't produce the desired results

 ### Usage
 ---